 Hiking Guides

-There have been several books written on hiking specifically about the West Kootenay.
+Several books have been written on hiking specifically about the West Kootenay.
 I believe the first was “Exploring the Southern Selkirks” by John Carter and Douglas Leighton.
 Published in 1980, it had many of the trail hikes that we do today in the Selkirks, but excluded the Monashees and Purcells.

 The Purcells were first written about in 1978, in “Exploring the Purcell Wilderness” by Anne Edwards, Patrick Morrow, and Arthur Twomey.
-Janice Strong continued on with “Mountain Footsteps – Hikes in the East Kootenay of Southeastern British Columbia”.
-My last copy is its third 2011 edition but has probably been updated since.
+Janice Strong continued with “Mountain Footsteps – Hikes in the East Kootenay of Southeastern British Columbia”.
+My last copy is its third 2011 edition and it has probably been updated since.
 It covers some of the hikes on the west side of the Purcells.

 None of these books discuss anything past the end of the trail.
 Little is mentioned of the mountains, whether walk-ups, scrambles, or technical climbs.
-They also don’t include the many mountains we climb without any trail access.
+They also don’t include the many mountains we climb with no trail access.

 Hiking & Climbing Guides

 The American Alpine Club published A Climbers Guide to the Interior Ranges of British Columbia covering the Bugaboos, Cariboo, Monashee, Purcell, and Selkirk mountains since 1937.
-Earl Whipple was the principle editor of these guides since 1971 and new editions were produced in 1975,1977, 1982,1987, and 1992.
-In 1975, the guidebook was divided into two volumes: North and South.
+Earl Whipple was the principal editor of these guides since 1971 and new editions were produced in 1975,1977, 1982,1987, and 1992.
+In 1975, the guidebook was divided into North and South volumes.
 The title was changed from Interior Ranges to Columbia Mountains.
 As of 1992, it was published in three volumes: North, West & South, and East.
-I have only seen the second volume and I doubt the others ever existed.
+I have only seen the second volume and doubt the others ever existed.
 It covers the entire Cariboos, Monashees, and southern Selkirks.

 David Jones of Revelstoke has written great climbing guides to the north Selkirks.